asukha93/Azure-Virtual-Machine/README.md

 ## Introduction

 In this project, I will be demonstrating how to create a Virtual Machine (VM) and deploy a Web Server in Microsoft Azure.
 I will be creating a Virtual Machine, connecting it to a subnet, and protecting the virtual network through inbound and outbound rules via Network Security Groups in the Azure environment.
 I will demonstrate how to use Bastion to connect to the virtual machine via SSH while limiting external exposure and install a Nextcloud Server.
 This will then be made available by opening a public IP and a DNS label.
-This approach aligns with cloud computing principles, enabling organizations to build scalable, cost-effective, and secure web applications.

 ## Objectives
 - Create a Resource Group